nyudlts/jisu-pub-server/README.md

 # jisu-pub-server
 A Publication Manifest server based on the Readium go-toolkit.
-Server the manifest needed by the jisu-reader.
+Serves the manifest needed by the jisu-reader.

 ## Test the NYU-Go-Server Locally
 For development purposes it is possible to run this projects locally.